Dress up Your Greenery

 Continue pressing your way gently around the pot.
 The method shown here, using your index finger and your thumb, tends to work best.
 Try to make even pinches, so the width of the pot's edge is equal all the way around.

 Smooth the Whole Pot Down

 Once you've pinched the pot and made sure it's as even as it can be, you'll need to smooth it down.
 You can use a small damp sponge or even your fingers to smooth it out.
 When you're completely happy with your pot, leave it out to dry.

 It's a good idea to make several of these pots at one time, so they can all sit out together.

-Since these pots are for cacti, which don't need much watering, we haven't added drainage holes, but keep in mind if you are potting plants that need more regular watering, drainage holes will need to be made in the base of the pot.
+Since these pots are for cacti, which don't need much watering, they don't have added drainage holes.
+Keep in mind that if you are potting plants that need more regular watering, you need to add drainage holes in the base of the pot.

 Bisque Fire and Glaze Your Pots

 After the pots have come out of the kiln and cooled down, they'll be ready for glazing.